Proposed amendments to regulations under the Highway Traffic Act related to mobile cranes and concrete pumps.

 Summary of Proposal:

-MTO is also proposing to exempt mobile cranes and concrete pumps from the requirement to display a yellow inspection sticker as required by Highway Traffic Act Section 85 for a period of 12 months ending June 30, 2018.
+Extend the current exemption in place for mobile cranes and concrete pumps from the requirement to display a yellow inspection sticker as required by Highway Traffic Act Section 85, for an additional 24 months ending June 30, 2020.

 Carrier Safety Policy Office